fleg/nci-telegram-notification/README.md

 ## Usage

+Register telegram bot, just start conversation with `@BotFather`.
-To enable add this plugin to the `plugins` section at server config, set parameters for telegram bot at `notify.telegram`
+Add this plugin to the `plugins` section at server config, set parameters for telegram bot at `notify.telegram`
 ```yml
 plugins: